OlePundit/Soko/README.md

 7. Finally run

 ```
-php artisan migrate
+php artisan migrate --seed
 ```

-To set up the migrations.
+To set up the migrations and seed database.

 8. You might also want to run